janjakubnanista/simple-imap-inbox/README.md

 #### <a name="inbox.connect"></a>connect

+`inbox.connect(readOnly);`

 `inbox.connect();`

 Connects to the IMAP server.
 After successful connection is made, `inbox` object emits `connected` event.

-This method has no arguments.
+*readOnly* Boolean flag that indicates that inbox should be open in read-only mode.
+Defaults to `false`

 **Returns** Promise resolved with the inbox instance